How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 If you’re continuing up to Sarrail Ridge, the trail winds around Rawson Lake to the Southeast before climbing the ridge to the Northeast.
 The ridge climb is a bit of a slog and goes straight up an avalanche shoot and prime grizzly bear habitat.
 There is no signage.

-It’s a steep section, and a pole is highly recommended.
+It’s a steep section, and a pole and hiking shoes are highly recommended.
 We climbed late in the afternoon and saw multiple tracks from ill-prepared hikers sliding down the trail.
 Last year, someone had to call Search and Rescue as they slid down the trail in improper footwear while it was raining.

-The hike up to Sarrail Ridge is not quite a scramble, but those not sure-footed or without proper hiking shoes may find themselves on their hands at a few sections as it is very steep.
+The hike up to Sarrail Ridge is not quite a scramble, but those not sure-footed or without proper hiking shoes may find themselves on their hands at a few sections as it is very steep with little to grip.

-At the top of the path, you reach the ridge, which provides unreal views.
+You reach the ridge at the top of the path, which provides unreal views.
 Once you reach the top of the pass, you can look out over Upper and Lower Kananaskis Lakes and Mount Indefatigable.

 The view from Sarrail Ridge is breathtaking and probably one of the best in Kananaskis for the amount of energy involved.
 We spent over an hour on the ridge exploring, taking photos, and enjoying the view.
 Altogether it made for another beautiful evening in the mountains.